juliantglover/Dog-Breed-Classification-Deep-Learning-CNN/README.md

 The results above show that around epoch 18 the CNN's test loss began to increase and overfitting was likely occuring so training was stopped.

+#### Improving Accuracy

+This entire project was built in a few hours and given more time there are several ways that the performance of the CNN could be increased which will be listed below.

+- Including more testing and training images
+- Altering the learning rate
+- Adding momentum
+- Changing the number of hidden layers and nodes in each hidden layer
+- Adding more data augmentation
+- Experimenting with other CNN model architectures

 ### Inference

 The resulting trained CNN from this project was deployed as Django application than can be viewed in this <a href="https://github.com/juliantglover/Dog-Breed-Classification-DRF-API">repository</a>.
 The Django applications is simply a Django Rest Framework API that has a single "predictImage" endpoint.
 The endpoint accepts a single image as input and returns the predicted dog breed as well as the probabilites of all 120 possible classes.
-The code used to perform the inferencec can be viewed <a href="https://github.com/juliantglover/Dog-Breed-Classification-DRF-API/blob/master/dogbreedclassifier/Inference.py"> here</a>.
-Each image is cropped, normalized, and transformed to a PyTorch tensor.
+The code used to perform the inference can be viewed <a href="https://github.com/juliantglover/Dog-Breed-Classification-DRF-API/blob/master/dogbreedclassifier/Inference.py"> here</a>.
+Each image is cropped, normalized, and transformed to a PyTorch tensor and then fed to the trained CNN.